I Miss Movies. That’s How I Know Awareness Has Changed.

 Bottom line: brand awareness is much more complicated today than it was even 5 years ago.

 In a system optimized for engagement, the challenge becomes: how do you ensure the people you actually want to reach receive your message?
-Or, in my case, how does someone like me — who genuinely would have enjoyed seeing Tron: Ares in a theater — ensure that I know about it?
+Or, in my case, how does someone like me — a person who genuinely would have enjoyed seeing Tron: Ares in a theater — ensure that I find out about it?

 Historically, marketers assumed repetition would do the work and adopted the Rule of 7.
 This logic, however, while still being applied to basic marketing models today, starts to break down in an environment where people can skip, or, gasp, block ads and scroll past thousands of messages a day without really seeing any of them.
-In that context, showing up seven times doesn’t guarantee awareness — it often just blends into the noise.
+In that context, showing up seven times doesn’t guarantee awareness.
+It just adds to the noise.

 Rule of 7 (noun): a marketing principle that suggests a potential customer needs to encounter a brand’s message at least seven times before they take action and make a purchase (Growth Media).